Lauenburg/Lynx/README.md

-# crude-link
+# Lynx
-A rudimentary flow logic that links multiple subtasks together and executes them sequentially.
-Crude-link is designed to automate the execution of an ML process with several steps, like data processing, training, validation, and deployment.
-Crude-link relies on a simple YAML config file to specify the flow.
+Lynx (pronounced "Links") is a simple flow logic tool that links multiple subtasks together and executes them sequentially.
+The tool is designed to automate the execution of an ML process with several steps, such as data processing, training, validation, and deployment.
+Lynx relies on a simple YAML configuration file to specify the flow.
+The tool processes the steps sequentially and can be run interactively or non-interactively.
+The results can either be logged or printed to standard output.
+Further, the user can run the pipeline once or specify a cronjob-like schedule to run the pipeline regularly.
+Finally, Lynx can run your pipeline in the foreground or the background as a subprocess.

+We designed Lynx to be as intuitive and lightweight as possible while providing maximum flexibility through simplicity.
+Lynx serves the simple single purpose of scheduling and sequentially executing tasks.
+It neither tries to be a swiss army knife nor is it intended for production.
+At the current stage, the tool is rather intended for research pipelines, testing, and debugging.
+Lynx is written in Python and uses the [APScheduler](https://apscheduler.readthedocs.io/en/stable/) package to schedule the pipeline.

 ## Requirements
 - Python 3.6 or higher
+- `click`
 - `termcolor`
 - `omegaconf`
 - `apscheduler`
+- `fire`
+- `pre-commit`
+- `pytest`
+- `tzlocal`
+- `fire`
-- `click`
+- `psutil`

 ## Preparation
-All scripts the scheduler should execute must be callable and pass the provided arguments to the relevant function.
+All scripts that the scheduler should execute must be callable and pass the provided arguments to the relevant function.
-To make the script callable, add the `if __name__ == '__main__':` statement to the end of the script and call your main function.
+To make your scripts callable, add the `if __name__ == '__main__':` statement to the end of each script and call the script's main function.
-To pass the arguments to the main function, you can use the `fire` pip package that is part of the `crude-link` requirements.
+To pass the arguments to the main function of a script, you can use the `fire` pip package that is part of the `Lynx` requirements.

 Example for a function called `main` that takes two arguments:
 ```python